 Cutting Practice for Preschoolers: 45 Easy Ideas

 Cutting with scissors does not always come easily to little learners.
 When kids learn to cut with scissors, their first attempts are not always pretty.
-As with everything else, continued cutting practice will help them become better at cutting.
+As with everything else, continued cutting practice of the important skill will help them become better at cutting.

 I’m going to show you LOTS of ideas to help you out with cutting practice for preschoolers.

-When kids are able to open and close scissors with a grasp and release motion, they are ready to make small snips into things like playdough and paper.
-You will probably need to help them remember to hold their scissors correctly, but with practice, your kids will be able to move the scissors forward as they cut.
+When kids are able to open and close scissors with a grasp and release motion, their little hands are ready to make small snips into things like playdough and paper.
+You will probably need to help them remember to hold their scissors correctly, but with practice and bilateral coordination, your kids will be able to move the scissors forward as they cut.
 Then, as they gain more control kids can begin cutting on straight lines and more complex lines and shapes.

-How do you motivate kids who don’t want to use scissors?
+Now that you understand the stages of scissor skills, let’s talk about an important problem.
+How do you motivate young students who don’t want to use scissors?

-Unfortunately, the kids who struggle to use scissors often avoid cutting practice activities…..like the plague.
+Unfortunately, the young learners who struggle to use scissors often avoid cutting practice activities…..like the plague.
 These children may also struggle with fine motor skills in general.
 Fine motor activities will help them build hand strength and control, which will help them use scissors more easily.

 But what are some things that you can do to motivate those reluctant cutters?
 Here are some ideas to help you work on cutting activities for preschoolers.